Porridge: Type of grains

-The term "porridge" is used in British English (Britain, Ireland, Australia and New Zealand) specifically for oatmeal.
-This is a hot mixture of oatmeal or oats slowly cooked with water or milk.
-It is typically eaten for breakfast by itself or with other ingredients, typically salt, sugar, honey, fruit, milk, cream, or butter.
+The term "porridge" is used in British English (Britain, Ireland, Australia and New Zealand) specifically for oat porridge, consisting of rolled oats or oatmeal cooked in water and/or milk.
+It is traditionally eaten for breakfast with salt, sugar, honey, jam, whisky, plant milks, milk, cream, and/or butter; further toppings popular in the 21st century include syrup, seeds, nuts, and chocolate.